 As I am writing this, you are 14 days old.
 I know I should’ve written this sooner.
 “Better late then never” is not ideal but sought after since you’re born.

 It was 2 am in the morning, mom and dad were still venting at each other on little things that troubled us.
 I had disagreement over how she spends her time, so did she.
 We were going no where with the heated argument.
 We decided to held our end of tongue and call it a night, it was going to be endless.
 She needed the rest, so do I, whom just got back from badminton night.
+I wish I could use something to calm down.
+I have read about such products at Buds & Blossoms website, but I have never thought I would need one.

 Things weren’t a breeze, less likely to be easier.